eversonscherrer/freertr/segrout/readme.md

 Segment Routing for Source Routing in Network Fabrics.

-In order to be able to start a topology with PolKa.

 # Article objective
 This article exposes how to install freerouter and execute a core topology with Segment Routing.